hairlessbear/idaplugins-list/README.md

 * [X86Emu](http://www.idabook.com/ida-x86emu/):  Its purpose is to allow a reverse engineer the chance to step through x86 code while reverse engineering a binary.
 The plugin can help you step through any x86 binary from any platform.
 For Windows binaries, many common library calls are trapped and emulated by the emulator, allowing for a higher fidelity emulation.
 I find it particularly useful for stepping through obfuscated code as it automatically reorganizes an IDA disassembly based on actual code paths.

 * [YaCo](https://github.com/DGA-MI-SSI/YaCo) : Collaboration Plugin : when enabled, an unlimited number of users can work simultaneously on the same binary.
 Any modification done by any user is synchronized through git version control.
 It has been initially released at [SSTIC 2017](https://www.sstic.org/2017/presentation/YaCo/)

-* [Zynamics BinDiff](http://www.zynamics.com/bindiff.html): BinDiff is a comparison tool for binary files, that assists vulnerability researchers and engineers to quickly find differences and similarities in disassembled code.

-## Commercial Plugins